plone/training/mastering-plone/zpt_2.rst

 Finding the right template
 --------------------------

 We changed the display of the listing of news items at http://localhost:8080/Plone/news.

-But how do we know which template to customize?
+How do we know which template to customize?

 If you don't know which template is used by the page you're looking at, you can make an educated guess.
 Start a debug session or use :py:mod:`plone.app.debugtoolbar`.

 1. We could check the HTML with Firebug and look for a structure in the content area that looks unique.

 We could also look for the CSS class of the body

     .. code-block:: html